rtodoc/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+# *Code Book*
-# *Code Book* for Coursera Getting and Cleaning Data course project
+# for Coursera Getting and Cleaning Data course project
-Describing the variables, the data, and any transformations or work that you performed to clean up the data
+Describing the variables, the data, and any transformations or work that you performed to clean up the data.